litlifesoftware/HistoryOfMe/README.md

 In order to create signed APK files to upload to various app stores, you have to specify a keystore location inside the `android\key.properties` file.
 This file should link to a keystore stored on your local hard drive.
 Follow [Flutter's deployment guidelines](https://flutter.dev/docs/deployment/android#create-a-keystore) to create your own keystore required to generate verified APK files.
 Keystores are generated using Java's built-in library.
 You can generate the JSK files using [Android Studio](https://developer.android.com/studio/publish/app-signing#generate-key).
 Visit Oracle's Java documentation for a [step-by-step tutorial](https://docs.oracle.com/cd/E19509-01/820-3503/ggfen/index.html).

-If you are using Windows and you are working with a working directory on your desktop, your `keystore.properties` file might look similar like this:
+If you are using Windows and you are working in a workspace on your desktop, your `keystore.properties` file might look similar like this:

 ```properties
 storePassword=YOUR_STORE_PASSWORD